gretatengattini/Data-Science-Portfolio/README.md

 Hi!
-My name is Greta and I am currently completing my Master's in Business Analytics at Hult International School of Business in San Francisco 🌁
+My name is Greta.

 Below is an overview of my skills and experience.
 You can also find exampels of my work linked in my github repo!